Luigimash/md-website-generator/README.md

 # How to use
-Import your Obsidian vault into `./content`
+Import your markdown files folder/vault into `./content`. `./content` is currently full with the material on my personal website which you can find here: https://loojy.me

 Open a terminal and `cd` to this directory (or right click this folder and open in terminal)